A Travel Price Comparison for Croatia Zagreb vs. Trogir for Food, Attractions, Nightlife, and Old Town

 Is there more to do in Zagreb or Trogir?

 Travelers will usually find more to do in Zagreb.
 Although Zagreb and Trogir are popular destinations, Zagreb has more sights and attractions for tourists.
-Zagreb is very popular for its museums, nightlife, historical sights, shopping, and big city activities, while Trogir attracts visitors for its food, scuba diving & snorkeling, beaches, and small town charm.
+Zagreb is very popular for its museums and attractions, nightlife, historical sights, shopping, and big city activities, while Trogir attracts visitors for its food, scuba diving & snorkeling, beaches, and small town charm.
 Trogir is more touristy than Zagreb and is popular for its historic buildings and its local cuisine.
 Zagreb is famous for its museums, parks, and convenient transportation options.
 It is also well known for The Zagreb Cathedral.

 How is Zagreb different from Trogir?